curv3d/curv/ideas/compiler/Statement_Analyser.md

 during environment lookup.
 This will continue to be possible.

-When we look up an identifier in an environment, if it is definition-bound, then we analyze the definiens, and we recursively analyze its references.
+When we look up an identifier in an environment, if it is definition-bound, then we analyse the definiens, and we recursively analyse its references.
 Once this analysis is done, the rank and type of the definition's mutual recursion partition is established, and we can assign a slot #.

-Currently, `Statement_Analyzer` uses these reference types:
+Currently, `Statement_Analyser` uses these reference types:
     if (kind_ == Definition::k_recursive) {
         if (b->second.is_function_definition())
             make<Indirect_Function_Ref>